williamkorompis/bike-store-customer-segmentation/README.md

 - Transactions: purchase amounts, product info, and dates
 - Customer Demographics: gender, age, wealth segment, job industry
 - Address Information: state, country, and property valuation
-- New Customer List: details about recent sign-ups

 These tables were cleaned and merged using SQL, then processed further in Python.
 I engineered several features that help describe each customer’s shopping behavior, such as: